hallowauth/hallow/README.md

 ## How does Hallow work?

-Hallow uses AWS IAM to authenticate incoming requests via API Gateway to resolve the IAM identity of the requestee.
+Hallow uses AWS IAM to authenticate incoming requests via API Gateway to resolve the IAM identity of the requester.
 The API Gateway triggers a Lambda running Hallow, which will take the AWS IAM User ARN, and sign the provided SSH Public Key with an asymmetric key (either RSA or ECDSA) stored in KMS.